percepio/Tracealyzer-SDK-demos/IAR_Arm_Simulator/README.md

 # Tracealyzer SDK demo for IAR ARM C-Spy Simulator

- This project demonstrates the Tracalyzer SDK using a BareMetal platform with simulated RTOS events.
+ This project demonstrates the [Tracealyzer SDK](https://percepio.com/tracealyzer-sdk/) using simulated RTOS events.
 This is intended as a starting point for creating your own Tracealyzer integration for RTOS kernels, middleware or in-house APIs.

  ## Getting Tracealyzer